Simply-Ryan/StockLeague/PERSONAL_NOTES.md

 - Add lots of social features to connect friends and people making the trading experience fun.
 - Make the top bar more compact/reorganize it

-let's proceed with the next step. please implement it yourself.
+let's proceed with the next step. please do it yourself.

 Next feature ideas: